 The Division of Berlin: A Result of World War II

-1. East Berlin – Under Soviet Control
+1. East Berlin – The Division of Soviet Influence

 4. The Berlin Wall: